digital-fabric/modulation/README.md

-# Modul - better dependencies for Ruby
+# Modulation - explicit dependencies for Ruby

-Modul provides an alternative way to organize Ruby code.
-Instead of littering the global namespace with classes and modules, Mrodul lets you explicitly import and export declarations in order to better control dependencies in your codebase.
+Modulation provides an alternative way to organize Ruby code.
+Instead of littering the global namespace with classes and modules, Mrodulation lets you explicitly import and export declarations in order to better control dependencies in your codebase.

-With Modul, you always know where a module comes from, and you have full control over which parts of a module's code you wish to expose to the outside world.
-With Modul, you can more easily write in a functional style with a minimum of boilerplate code.
+With Modulation, you always know where a module comes from, and you have full control over which parts of a module's code you wish to expose to the outside world.
+With Modulation, you can more easily write in a functional style with a minimum of boilerplate code.

+> **Important notice**: Modulation is currently at an experimental stage.
+Use
+> it at your own risk!

 ## Rationale